 There are five tools that you must have as a sales manager.
 They are not only a necessity but they are a luxury that advances security, marketing, analytics, sales, and productivity.
 I will give you the shortened version here, but for more detailed information about these tools check out our blog, 5 Must-Have Sales Managers Tools.

 Here are the 5 tools you should have:

-The Dolphin Dialer is a good option, if you would rather have one software that can do many of those rather than multiple!
+The Power Dialer is a good option, if you would rather have one software that can do many of those rather than multiple!

 Don’t go overboard with the metrics!
 You can only measure so much until the data is mismanaged and chaotic.
 Keep it simple and measure a manageable amount so you can analyze the data and make decisions based on it.

 Here are the 9 Metrics we consider using:

 For examples of each metric and why they are important to implement into your business read more in our blog, 9 Sale Calling Metrics Managers Should Track.